 Throughout her career, Congresswoman Slaughter’s mission has been inspired by her strong ties to Rochester and upstate New York.
 In one of her first forays into public service, she fought to preserve the beech-maple trees of Hart’s Woods in Perinton as she recognized that the benefits of preservation outweighed the rewards of commercial development.
 Her practical activism is a centerpiece of her work and she has never forgotten her roots in Rochester.

 Congresswoman Slaughter’s unique voice in Congress has grown not only from the policies she has championed, but also from the path she has taken as a pioneering woman in public office.
-When she began her career, it was relatively rare for women to hold elected office, and she was the first woman to represent western New York.
+When she began her career, it was relatively rare for women to hold elected office.
 She continued to break new ground when she was named the first female chair of the powerful House Committee on Rules in 2007.
 From this influential position, Congresswoman Slaughter played a critical role in enacting historic legislation.
 She helped shepherd many important and transformative bills through the House of Representatives, including the Affordable Care Act (ACA), the Lily Ledbetter Fair Pay Act of 2009, and the Student Aid and Fiscal Responsibility Act.
 She continues to serve on this committee as the highest ranking Democrat.